-While domestic helpers have been a popular care option for many Singaporeans, the current shortage of domestic helpers due to COVID-19, coupled with the rising cost of hiring a domestic helper has resulted in caregivers looking for alternative care solutions for their loved ones.
+While domestic helpers have been a popular care option for many Singaporeans, the current shortage of domestic helpers due to COVID-19, coupled with the rising cost of hiring a domestic helper, has resulted in a greater need for alternative care solutions.

 What is Respite Care?

-Respite care refers to short-term temporary care options that aim at providing you extra assistance for or relief from constant care for your loved ones.
-Staff who provide respite care are often specially trained to carry out medical procedures, like changing feeding tubes or performing kidney dialysis, for older people with chronic conditions.
+Respite care refers to short-term temporary care options that aim at providing you extra assistance or relief from constant care for your loved ones.
+Staff who provide respite care are often specially trained to carry out common medical procedures for seniors with chronic conditions, like changing feeding tubes or performing kidney dialysis.

-Respite care is particularly good if your older family members have physical conditions, like hypertension, or psychological conditions like advanced dementia that need specialised care.
+Respite care is particularly useful if your older family members have physical conditions, like hypertension, or psychological conditions like advanced dementia that need specialised care.

-In contrast to staff offering respite services, domestic helpers are often trained to do a general variety of household-related skills.
+In contrast to caregiving staff that can help with respite care, domestic helpers are often trained to do a general variety of household-related skills.
 Domestic helpers might be hired on a live-in or part-time basis.

-Respite care and domestic helpers can be utilised side by side.
-For example, when your domestic helper needs to go on leave, you might consider letting your older family member stay in a senior care centre for a day or two so that your family will not be overwhelmed by an additional responsibility.
+Respite care and domestic helpers can be engaged simultaneously.
+For example, when your domestic helper needs to go on leave, you might consider letting your older family member stay in a senior care centre for a day or two so that your family will be less overwhelmed.

 What Respite Care Options Are There in Singapore?